 On November 26, the InSight Lander safely landed in the Elysium Planitia region of Mars.
 It is amazing how NASA’s Jet Propulsion Laboratory (JPL) has made landing on Mars look so easy.
 It is not.
 Years in the making, this joint American, French, and German collaboration, has the primary… Read More

-The IAU Working Group for Planetary System Nomenclature has approved the names Hunten and Choyr for two craters on Mars.
-For more information, see the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Cagli for a crater on Mars.
+For more information, see Mars map MC-11 in the Gazetteer of Planetary Nomenclature.

-The IAU Working Group for Planetary System Nomenclature has approved the name Dia for the Jovian satellite, Jupiter LIII.
-For more information, see the "Planet and Satellite Names and Discoverers" page in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Kalpin for a crater on Mars.
+For more information, see Mars map MC-15 in the Gazetteer of Planetary Nomenclature.

 My journey to geology started one class at a time.
 In my mid-twenties, with a full-time office job, life seemed sweet, except there was a void in my education that needed filling.
 I began taking classes, part-time, at Coconino Community College.
 I enrolled in each science course available, and… Read More